Home | Blog

 Beta oxidation

-Intermittent fasting, calorie restriction, and zone 2 exercise are ways to build more vital mitochondria.
+Intermittent fasting, caloric restriction, and zone 2 exercise are ways to build more vital mitochondria.
 Eliminate the things causing mitochondria to decline, such as air, water, and food toxins.
 Use air filters, buy organic food, and focus on a Mediterranean diet.

 Taking care of your mitochondria will allow you to increase your energy, lose weight, and age well.